 Can ceramic rings break?

-Yes.
-Both ceramic and tungsten can crack under sufficient force.
-Ceramic tends to chip on its edges or break into several pieces.
-Tungsten tends to split cleanly into two halves.
-Both materials are designed to fail this way as a safety feature — a ring that fractures comes off the finger faster than one that has to be cut with a saw.
+Both ceramics and tungsten can crack, but ceramic tends to chip and break into multiple pieces, while tungsten tends to break into two pieces.
+The design of both materials is a safety feature.
+A fractured ring will come off your finger faster than a ring that has to be cut off with a saw.

 Why is tungsten heavier than ceramic?

-Density.
-Tungsten carbide has a density of about 15.6 g/cm³, which makes it roughly 2.5× denser than ceramic (about 6 g/cm³) and almost twice as dense as steel.
+It comes down to density.
+Tungsten carbide has a density of about 14.5 to 15.0 g/cm³.
+This would make it about 2.5 times denser than ceramic, which has a density of about 6 g/cm³, and about 2 times more than steel.
 That density is also what gives tungsten its hardness and its substantial feel on the finger.

 Are tungsten and ceramic both hypoallergenic?

 FoundryCut's nickel-bonded tungsten carbide is hypoallergenic for the men who avoid cobalt-bonded tungsten.
-Ceramic is naturally hypoallergenic — it contains no metallic components at all.
+Ceramic is naturally hypoallergenic, since it contains no metallic components at all.
 If you have a known nickel or cobalt sensitivity, ask any tungsten brand which binder they use before you buy.
-We use nickel.
+We use nickel here at FoundryCut.

 Which lasts longer, tungsten or ceramic?